mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 **Michaela:** Hello and welcome to the software engineering unlocked podcast.
 I'm your host Dr. Michaela and today I have a special episode for you.
 Two weeks ago I talked with Liran haimovitch, the CTO of Rookout - an effortless debugging tool.
-Our conversation was so much fun and somebody on Twitter asked me if I could make it an episode, and I thought, well that's a brilliant idea.
+Our conversation was so much fun and somebody on Twitter actually asked me if I could make it an episode, and I thought, well that's a brilliant idea.
 So, today I'm sharing my talk with Liran Haimovitch on the challenges and struggles for getting to high-quality software.
 Enjoy.

 **Maror:**[00:00:00] Um, hi everyone.
 And welcome to our webinar today on the secret to high quality code.
 We're really excited to have you all here with us.
-Uh, so let me introduce you to Dr. McKayla and Liran Haimovitch, the stars of today's webinar.
-Dr. McKayla has been helping software teams build high quality software in an efficient and effective way for 10 years, and her mission is to lead teams to unlock their full potential through company workshops and team coaching sessions.
+Uh, so let me introduce you to Dr. Michaela and Liran Haimovitch, the stars of today's webinar.
+Dr. Michaela has been helping software teams build high quality software in an efficient and effective way for 10 years, and her mission is to lead teams to unlock their full potential through company workshops and team coaching sessions.

-Liran is the co-founder and CTO of workout, which is a live data collection and debugging platform.
+Liran is the co-founder and CTO of Rookout, which is a live data collection and debugging platform.
 He's an advocate of modern software methodologies like Agile, Lean and DevOps, and his passion is to understand how software actually works.
-So when he's not thinking of code, which is rarely, usually diving, hiking, or writing a new workout blog.
+So when he's not thinking of code, which is rarely, usually diving, hiking, or writing a new Rookout blog.
 Um, and so before we get started, I just want to remind you all that we do have time for questions at the end of the webinar; So please don't hesitate to leave questions in the question box and this will be recorded and we will be sending you the recording at the end.
 So.